Bijman/srb2bld/README.md

 https://user-images.githubusercontent.com/16626326/156061151-234c36bf-9824-481d-9d8f-f19711bcece1.mp4

 # Features
-- Compiling and installing 32-bit/64-bit binaries of SRB2, SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 VR, SRB2 v2.1 Legacy, SRB2 v2.0, SRB2 Final Demo, SRB2 Persona, SRB2 Kart or SRB2 Kart Moe Mansion, SRB2 Kart VR on Linux, macOS (tested on version 10.14/Mojave and 10.15/Catalina) and Windows.
+- Compiling and installing 32-bit/64-bit binaries of SRB2, SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 VR, SRB2 v2.1 Legacy, SRB2 v2.0, SRB2 Final Demo, SRB2 Persona, SRB2 Kart or SRB2 Kart Moe Mansion, SRB2 Kart VR, wadcli and SLADE on Linux, macOS (tested on version 10.14/Mojave, 10.15/Catalina and 11/Big Sur) and Windows.
 Check "Compatibility" section or enter the script's -c/--compatibility option for information about which build compiles and run for each system and CPU architecture,
+- Compiling and installing custom SRB2 build from local or remote Git repository,
 - Ability to set user's flags before compiling,
-- Installing missing dependencies on host system (mostly binaries, except for macOS) based on user's set compilation flags,
+- Installing missing dependencies on host system (mostly binaries, except for SRB2 builds on macOS) based on user's set compilation flags,
 - Supports installing SRB2 builds and its dependencies for glibc based Linux distros like: Debian, Ubuntu, Arch, Manjaro, Gentoo, OpenSUSE, Fedora, Void and musl based like: Void, Alpine,
-- Compiling builds on ARM CPU too (tested on ODROID XU4 with Ubuntu Linux 18.04, some builds may not compile/run successfully),
+- Compiling builds on ARM CPU too (tested on ODROID XU4 with Ubuntu Linux 18.04),
 - Creating customizable AppImages (Linux only) and App Bundles (macOS only) for x86/x64 and ARM CPUs,
 - Removing installed SRB2 builds, source code and assets,
 - Upgrading installed SRB2 builds,
 - Runs on Linux, macOS and Windows (Git Bash).

 # Dependencies
-- GNU Coreutils,
+- Basic system utilities like GNU Coreutils, BusyBox or MacOS out-of-the-box system utilities,
 - Bash or any POSIX compliant shell,
 - Findutils,
 - Curl,